Mexican Migrant Found Dead on Texas Ranch 80 Miles from Border

 A Texas sheriff’s office deputy recovered the body of a deceased migrant on a ranch located about 80 miles north of the Mexican border.
-This is the forty-third body or set of skeletal remains belonging to a deceased migrant in this single Texas county.
+This is the forty-third body or set of skeletal remains belonging to a deceased migrant in this single Texas county this year.

 Brooks County Sheriff’s Office dispatchers sent Deputy J. Garcia to a ranch on the east side of the county on November 10 in regard to a report of a deceased migrant.
 The ranch is located in an area known to be a pickup location for migrants being smuggled around the Falfurrias Border Patrol Checkpoint.